St Paul's Walden: St Paul's Walden Bury

-St Paul's Walden Bury is owned by the Bowes-Lyon family.
-Members include Queen Elizabeth The Queen Mother.
+St Paul's Walden Bury is owned by the Bowes-Lyon family, of which Queen Elizabeth The Queen Mother was a member.
 While the details of her birth in 1900 are uncertain, the house is one of the locations that has been posited as her birthplace.
-It is accepted that she was baptised in All Saints' church, St Paul's Walden.
+Whether or not she was born at St Paul's Walden Bury, she was baptised at All Saints' Church in St Paul's Walden.

 On 23 January 1923, the then Prince Albert, Duke of York, later to become King George VI, drove up to St Paul's Walden in his sports car, and proposed to Elizabeth in the woods at the Bury.

-Gardens

 The gardens of St Paul's Walden Bury are listed as grade I on the Register of Historic Parks and Gardens of Special Historic Interest in England.

 They are occasionally opened to the public under the National Garden Scheme, a charity of which the Queen Mother was patron.

+Governance

+There are three tiers of local government covering St Paul's Walden, at parish, district, and county level: St Paul's Walden Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council meets in Whitwell, either at the village hall on Bendish Lane, known as the New Fellowship Hall, or at the pavilion at the recreation ground on Bradway.

+Population

+At the 2021 census, the population of the parish was 1,381.
+The population had been 1,293 in 2011.